“Moose makes dramatic entrance crashing through window of classroom“

 He was a personal favorite, and he died much too young.

 He would hate to hear that I wrote that.
-If Norm wrote this obituary, he would begin it with, “I never really cared for the man.”
+If Norm wrote his own obituary, he would probably begin it with, “I never really cared for the man.”
 As for the “dying young” thing, I’m pretty sure Norm would have pointed out that 61 is a ripe old age for somebody who angers OJ.
 I also believe that Norm would have been disappointed to die this way, quietly, a victim of cancer.
 I think he would much rather have been slain by one of the many people he offended, preferably by either OJ or a relative of the crocodile hunter.

 Or an actual crocodile.